The different types of calibration standards for measuring electrical conductivity.

 3. Future of FOERSTER conductivity standards

 With the new SIGMATEST 2.070, FOERSTER will return the conductivity standards to the AC measurement method of the NPL.
-Taking into account the respective influencing factors, the standards are directly comparable with the eddy current method and therefore offer overall better measurement accuracy compared to the PTB standards.

 4. Testing based on PTB values still possible